TMortara/TMortara/README.md

 # 👋 Hi, I’m Tracy!

 ## Facts about myself
-- 👀 I’m interested in becoming a Front End Developer.
+- 👀 I’m interested in becoming a Junior Full Stack Developer.
 - 🌱 I’m currently enrolled in a Full Stack Coding Bootcamp.

 ## Technologies